Soon 10 years since founding – 45 international specialists to assess the development of Aalto University

 In 2010, Helsinki University of Technology, the University of Art and Design and the Helsinki School of Economics were merged to form Aalto University which was appointed with a special task: to strengthen the innovative ability of Finland through first-class research, artistic activities and teaching.
 Now, as the first decennial celebration approaches, it is an appropriate time to assess how the objectives have been achieved.
 Therefore, Aalto has commissioned a review of its research operations, artistic activities and level of societal impact.
 The assessment is to be carried out in August by a team of 45 international top-level specialists who represent the different fields of the university.

-“The assessment will show how we have succeeded in implementing our strategy for research and artistic activities, and it will also serve as an important tool when we start planning our new strategy next year,” says Vice President for Research and Innovation Tuija Pulkkinen.
+“The assessment will show how we have succeeded in implementing our strategy for research and artistic activities, and it will also serve as an important tool when we start planning our new strategy next year.
+The results are also very important with a view to the funding negotiations that will take place with the Ministry of Education and Culture in 2020,” says Vice President for Research and Innovation Tuija Pulkkinen.

 The accomplishments of the 26 departments will be evaluated in different panels from the perspectives of the four core competence areas of Aalto: art, design and architecture; business and economics; chemical engineering and physics; engineering and information technology and mathematics.
 The specialists will also assess the development made in multidisciplinary research fields aimed at solving major challenges: energy, health and welfare, and living environments.
 In addition, the operation of the innovation ecosystem encompassing the entire university is evaluated.